Osaka Not Needed As Japan Reach BJK Cup Finals For First Time - UrduPoint

 Osaka Not Needed As Japan Reach BJK Cup Finals For First Time

-Tokyo, (APP - UrduPoint / Pakistan Point News - 13th Apr, 2024) Naomi Osaka was not required to play after team-mate Nao Hibino sent Japan to their first Billie Jean King Cup finals Saturday with an unassailable 3-0 qualifying lead over Kazakhstan.
+Tokyo, (APP - UrduPoint / Pakistan Point News - 13th Apr, 2024) Naomi Osaka was not required to play after team-mate Nao Hibino sent Japan to their first Billie Jean King Cup finals Saturday in a 3-1 qualifying win over Kazakhstan.

 Former world number one and four-time Grand Slam winner Osaka was appearing at the competition for the first time since 2020 and won her opening singles game on Friday.

-But she did not need to play a second time after Hibino clinched Japan's spot in November's finals with a hard-fought 6-4, 3-6, 7-6 (9/7) win over world number 50 Yulia Putintseva.
+But she did not need to play a second time after Hibino clinched Japan's spot in November's finals in Seville with a hard-fought 6-4, 3-6, 7-6 (9/7) win over world number 50 Yulia Putintseva.

+"I didn't play today but it's been an absolute pleasure to be a part of this team," Osaka said in an on-court interview.

 "I started wondering if it was OK for me to win my match -- there were a lot of fans looking forward to watching Osaka," laughed world number 79 Hibino.